-Florida Georgia Line have kept earning hit after hit ever since their freshman record, Here’s to the Good Times, was released in 2012.
-In the years since then, the duo — made up of Tyler Hubbard and Brian Kelley — has charted upwards of 10 No. 1 singles and released three albums, including their most recent project, Dig Your Roots.
+Florida Georgia Line have kept earning hit after hit ever since their freshman record, Here's to the Good Times, was released in 2012.
+In the years since then, the duo -- made up of Tyler Hubbard and Brian Kelley -- has charted upwards of 10 No. 1 singles and released three albums, with a fourth on the way.

 With so many chart-topping tunes amassed in such a short amount of time, selecting Florida Georgia Line's five best tracks is a tall task.
 Below are The Boot's picks.